Durga Charan Nag: Testimonials

 "Swamiji: Shri Ramakrishna used to compare him to King Janaka.
 A man with such control over all the senses one does not hear of even, much less come across.
 You must associate with him as much as you can.
 He is one of Shri Ramakrishna's nearest disciples.

-Disciple: Many in our part of the country call him a madcap.
+Disciple: Many in our part of the country call him mad.
 But I have known him to be a great soul since the very first day of my meeting him.
 He loves me much, and I have his fervent blessings.

 According to the biography, the brother monks of Belur Math also loved him dearly.
 On one occasion when Nag Mahasaya went to the Alambazar Math at noon time when the shrine to the master was closed after the midday meal, one of his brother disciples Swami Ramakrishnananda who was very strict in observing rules regarding service to the Master, himself broke the rules for Nag Mahasaya.
-The shrine was opened in that unusual hour to offer food to the Master before serving Nag Mahasaya as the latter would accept only Prasad or the holy food pertaken by the Master.
+The shrine was opened in that unusual hour to offer food to the Master before serving Nag Mahasaya as the latter would accept only Prasad or the holy food partaken by the Master.
 Nag Mahashaya also had the highest reverence for his Sannyasin brother disciples.
 He used to say of them, "They are not men but gods in human forms who came to play with the Lord.
 Who can know them?
 Who can understand them?"

 Girish Chandra Ghosh, the noted playwright of Bengal and a friend of Nag Mahasaya said that by constantly beating his ego Nag Mahasaya crushed it completely, so that it could never raise its head.
 It is mentioned in his biography and several other sources of literature dealing with the disciples of Sri Ramakrishna that he was humility personified.